vyaas/vyaas.github.io/_posts/2015-11-06-A-No-Nonsense-Derivation-of-the-Navier-Stokes-Equations.md

 [^3]: If you're unfamilair with index notation, I strongly insist that you learn it.
 Two rules to never forget:1) Conservation of indices: All free indices that appear on the left hand side must appear on the right hand side.
 2) Repeated indices denote taking a product and summing over all permissable values of the index.
 In 2d for instance \\(a\_ib\_i = a\_1b\_1 + a\_2b\_2\\).

-[^4]: All this applies to Newtonian non-polar fluids.
+[^4]: All this only applies to Newtonian non-polar fluids.
 If the fluid is non-polar, there can be an internal angular momentum set up and we will need to supplement our equations with the conservation of angular momentum.
 The NS equations don't apply to these.